La Altagracia Province: Economy

 Tourism is one of the main economic activities in the province.
+The province's coastal strip concentrates a dense infrastructure of master-planned beach resorts that drive the local hospitality sector.
 It has first-class international hotel complexes, which places it in one of the main tourist destinations in the Caribbean and the entire Latin America region, which represent a very important source of income for the province, the destinations of Bávaro and Punta Cana being especially well known.

 The province also has a notable economic activity based on extensive cattle ranching and agriculture.
 It is estimated that it has around 775,000 hectares of the province are dedicated to cattle ranching, which places it as the second province in the largest number of cattle.
 Agricultural activity comes hand in hand with the production of sugar cane and rice, as well as the production of corn, beans, and different foods such as cassava, plantain, yams and sweet potato.
 Fishing is also common on the coastal areas, not only as a traditional economic activity, but also as a tourist and sports activity.